SMALL PHONE

 8. Never drive while drowsy

-Drowsy driving is a factor in more than 100,000 crashes each year, according to the NHTSA.
-If you're feeling weary, immediately pull off the road and find a safe place to rest.
+Drowsy driving was a factor in nearly 700 fatal crashes in 2022, according to the NHTSA.
+If you’re feeling weary, immediately pull off the road and find a safe place to rest.

 Training your drivers